DEPARTMENT OF CHEMISTRY

 - Interdisciplinary Ph.D.
 Detailed information on the general and discipline-specific admission and degree requirements may be found in the School of Graduate Studies Interdisciplinary Ph.D. web page.
 The School of Graduate Studies section of the UMKC catalog lists general graduate academic regulations and information for all graduate degree programs.

-- Master of Science (see Catalog Section).
-Detailed information on the admission and degree requirements, either research or non-thesis, may be found in the Department of Chemistry section of the UMKC catalog.
+- Master of Science.
+Detailed information on the admission and degree requirements for the Thesis or Non-thesis based M.S. programs may be found in the Department of Chemistry section of the UMKC catalog.

 The Department of Chemistry awards its graduate teaching assistantships on a competitive basis, with preference given to Ph.D. applicants.
 In addition, individual faculty members with research grants may be able to offer graduate research assistantships.
 Assuming that both their performance as graduate assistants and their academic progress are satisfactory, GTAs and GRAs normally receive reappointments for up to five years.
 Assistantships pay a monthly stipend plus in-state educational fees for the first six credit hours of the fall and winter semesters, and non-resident fee status is waived for graduate assistants who are not Missouri residents.